Words by Sofya Akimova

-In the words of the designer of the exhibition’s Russian section, Olesya Turkina, in today’s “futureless” world, one must look backwards in order to ponder utopia.
+In the words of the designer of the exhibition’s Russian section, Olesya Turkina, in today’s “futureless” world, one must look backwards to ponder utopia.
 By calling upon art from the previous century, Lee Bul generates her own worlds, which become a reality in these immersive installations.

 While certainly a reference to Thomas Campanella’s book, Lee Bul’s installation Civitas Solis II was at the same time inspired by the artist’s flight over Tokyo at night after the Fukushima disaster.
-In this work, one can see the contradictions between the modernist ambitions of building an ideal society, which many of the Russian avant-gardes saw as a huge, shining megalopolis, and their sinister reality.
+This work shows the contradictions between the modernist ambitions of building an ideal society, which many of the Russian avant-gardes saw as a huge, shining megalopolis, and their sinister reality.
 The only thing Lee takes from Campanella is the idea of a city of rings and enclosed spaces.
 The centre of Lee Bul’s city, however, is empty.

 Yet another aspect of modernism examined by the artist is the idea of a transparent society.
 Some of the pieces at Utopia Saved make reference to the work of German architect Bruno Taut.
 Taut’s most important building, the Glass Pavilion, rejects construction from brick, designating glass as the new symbol of transparency and a new vision for the functioning of society.
 Lee Bul also uses glass to make her architectural installations, but they are neither transparent nor futuristic.
 In the modern world, people need secret places that are not accessible without some effort.

 Openness and transparency can easily be used to track and surveil people.
 Lee Bul uses mirrors in her work to distort reality and not to reflect it.
 The exhibition space turns into a maze that endlessly disorients and disturbs the viewer’s perception of space.
 We do not even recognise our own reflections in the fragments of mirrors used in one of the pieces.
 This is how Lee demonstrates the conflict between utopian ideas about social trust with the realities of a modern world under totalitarian control.